rachkat/Commonwealth-Bank-Data-Engineering-Simulation-Forage-/README.md

 > Portfolio project based on a job simulation focusing on data engineering and analysis with realistic transactional data.

+## This project is part of CBA’s vision to leverage transactional and open-source data to power insights for businesses, governments, and investors across Australia.
+As part of the data engineering team, my role was to analyze supermarket transactions, build clean datasets, and surface KPIs that could feed into scalable insight pipelines.

 ## 🧭 Project Overview
 This repo demonstrates:
 - The importance of data engineering & analysis in a long-term, data-focused vision.
 - Working with realistic transactional data (cleaning, validation, feature building).
 - Answering concrete business questions with analysis and clear communication.

+## Skills & Tools
+- Data analysis & KPI reporting
+- Data cleaning & validation
+- Spreadsheet analysis (Excel/Google Sheets)
+- Python (Pandas, Matplotlib)
+- Data visualization & dashboarding

 ## 📂 Repository Structure
 ```